I'm sat here in my Pyjamas in the middle of the day in-between Christmas and New Year

 Reason number 3: I believe in consistency over a lifetime.

 For me the resolutions I've set at the beginning of the year feel temporary, such as weight loss or giving up alcohol.

-So I don't recommend setting New Years Resolutions.
+So that's 3 reasons I don't recommend setting New Years Resolutions.

 But do I recommend that you set an intention?

 Yes I do.
 Right here, right now

 Let me ask you a question.....what's the one thing that you would like to do differently?

 Then take one action towards it right here, right now.